 Other points seem to say that a VPN acts as some complete protection from anyone seeing your internet searches, for instance.
 It certainly helps, but your searches may still be saved in your internet history, and if you're logged into a Google account, or some other service provider, they could be logged elsewhere.
 That's obvious to experienced users, but maybe not so much to beginners, and we'd like to see Hidden24 give a more accurate picture of what a VPN can and can't do.

 That's a low monthly price (the industry standard is $10-$13), though maybe still too much for Hidden24's minimal feature list.
 And if you're happy to sign up for a year, Private Internet Access (opens in new tab) charges just $2.85 a month initially ($3.33 on renewal), which gets you multiple apps, wide protocol support, and the ability to connect up to 10 devices simultaneously.

 Trial?
 No, of course not; Hidden24 doesn't even have a money-back guarantee.
 The Terms and Conditions page (opens in new tab) explains:

 'Please note that we do not offer any refunds.
 The reason is that because of the service we provide (making you anonymous), we cannot – and should not – log any user activity in the system.
 That means we have no way of knowing if a user has activated the service or not, and thus it’s not possible to offer refunds.'

 That doesn't make a lot of sense to us.
 Why does it even matter if a user has activated the system?
-If Hidden24 knows they've paid at a particular date and time, it's surely possible to refund that payment, if requested within some guarantee period.
+If Hidden24 knows they've paid at a particular date and time, and maybe agrees they've received poor service for some reason, it's surely possible to refund that payment, if requested within a guarantee period.